audreydel/American-Flight-Analysis/README.md

 Leela Murphy
 * First draft of bar chart for total departures
-* Count for total cancelled vs. not cancelled flights
+* Count for cancelled vs. not cancelled flights
 * First draft for loading data into table (Flights Class)
 * Report